 What is an API used for?

-API stands for Application Programming Interface.
-An API is a piece of software that acts as an intermediary allowing two applications to communicate to each other.
+An API, or Application Programming Interface, is a piece of software that acts as an intermediary allowing two applications to communicate to each other.
 For example, every action we take on a mobile phone, like sending a message or looking for a flight using a comparison website, uses an API to access and deliver that information.